Why go with Canadian Security Systems?

 What is the fee for a false alarm?

-It’s only considered a false alarm if police attend to the premise.
+It is only considered to be a false alarm if police attend to the premise.
 If they are down the street on their way but are called off, that shouldn’t be counted as a false alarm.
-Right now in the city of Lethbridge Alberta, you are allowed 2 false alarms free a year.
-The third false alarm you will be fined $75 for residences, and $150 for businesses.
-The fee is raised every false alarm thereafter.
-Check with your local authorities for further information.
+Currently, in the city of Lethbridge, you are allowed 2 free false alarms a year.
+The third false alarm, you will be fined $75 for residences and $150 for businesses.
+This fee is raised every false alarm thereafter.
+For more information, contact your local authorities.

-Call our office, we’ll be happy to serve you.
-Having the most up to date information on your account also helps reduce false alarms.
+You can change your codes using the self-help section of our website, and email your changes to Changes@CanadianSecuritySystems.ca Having the most up to date information on your account also helps reduce false alarms.